verified-network-toolchain/Verified-FEC/README.md

 patent expired on May 4, 2020 -- but that's not a warranty, get your own lawyer.

-In 2021 the core of the algorithm was proved correct* by Josh Cohen at Princeton University, advised by Andrew Appel and with assistance from Qinshi Wang.
+In 2021 the core of the algorithm was proved correct (after correcting a latent undefined behavior bug) by Josh Cohen at Princeton University, advised by Andrew Appel and with assistance from Qinshi Wang.
-*except for a latent undefined behavior bug; see the forthcoming technical report.

 Verification of other parts of the program (packet handling and buffer manager for sender and for receiver) are ongoing work.